joshhartigan/style/README.md

 }
 ```

-- Braces never have a line to themselves:
+- Opening braces never have a line to themselves:

 ```javascript
 // wrong